A Lil’ History about Diners, Drive-Ins & Luncheonettes

 Diners

-Diners are usually small restaurants with a laid-back atmosphere, serving what can be best described as comfort food.
-They should have counter seating and booths where you can enjoy some music via tabletop jukeboxes while you wait for your food.
+Diners are usually small restaurants with a laid-back atmosphere.
+They serve comfort food.
+Diners should have counter seating and booths where you can enjoy music from tabletop jukeboxes while you wait for your food.

 I just described my ideal version of one, but yours might differ slightly.
-Typically, only one or two short-order cooks handle all the cooking, an impressive thing to see up close.
+Typically, only one or two short-order cooks handle all the cooking, which is impressive to see up close.

 All good diners are open twenty-four hours or at least into the wee hours of the night.
 I lump coffee shops into the same group as diners.